-- New buildings and additions and alterations to buildings must be designed to provide the following minimum building modulation and minimum glazing requirements for any parts of buildings which face (are parallel to) and are visible from the road frontage is as follows: - a. minimum distance between building modulation elements 20m; or - b. minimum glazing of 20%. - 2.
+- 1. The minimum building modulation and minimum glazing requirements for any parts of buildings which face (are parallel to) and are visible from the road frontage is as follows: - a. minimum distance between building modulation elements 20m; or - b. minimum glazing of 20%. - 2.
 The required glazing will be calculated as a percentage of the total wall area (from floor to ceiling) that faces the road frontage and that includes clear glass.
 In the case of curved walls, the wall area will be calculated as the part of the wall which is 45° either side of a point directly facing (parallel to) the road frontage (see Figure 18.6.11A) - 3.
 Except that the minimum glazing standard in Rule 23.6.5.1 does not apply to scheduled heritage buildings. - 4.
 Activities that contravene this performance standard are restricted discretionary activities.